 Spiritual, Moral, Social and Cultural Development in Schools

-SMSCD stands for spiritual, moral, social and cultural development.
-All schools in England must show how well their pupils develop in SMSCD.
-SMSCD is now particularly important to Ofsted.
-SMSCD provides an opportunity to serve or connect with schools, as schools often value input from churches/Christians to their SMSCD.
+Spiritual, Moral, Social and Cultural (SMSC) development is the over-arching umbrella that encompasses personal development across the whole curriculum.
+All schools in England must show how well their pupils develop in SMSC development.
+SMSC development is now particularly important to Ofsted.
+It provides an opportunity to serve or connect with schools, as schools often value input from churches/Christians.

 sense of enjoyment and fascination in learning about themselves, others and the world around them